Snapshot of the Colombia Marriage Visa in 2026

 Proof of Financial Stability

 Applicants must demonstrate they have sufficient financial resources to support themselves while living in Colombia.
-This can include:
+This includes:

 -